Retaking the GMAT

 GMAC Policies on GMAT Retakes

 GMAC allows students to retake the exam after a waiting period of 16 calendar days.
 Students who attempt to register online before the expiration of this waiting period will receive an error message asking them to select another date.
-No student may take the GMAT more than five times within a twelve-month period.
+No student may take the GMAT more than five times within a 12-month period.
 Exam retakes may be prohibited for violation of test center rules or of the required non-disclosure agreement.
 Depending on the severity of the violation, bans on retakes typically last from 31 days to five years, and lifetime bans can be given in exceptional cases.
 GMAT retakes necessitated by testing issues such as administrative errors, malfunction of testing equipment, or other circumstances beyond the test-taker's control are offered free of additional charge.
-In these instances, students must retake the entire exam in order to receive valid scores.
+In those instances, students must retake the entire exam in order to receive valid scores.
 Students whose scores are cancelled due to testing issues also have the option of declining a retake and receiving a refund.

 GMAT Retakes and Business School Acceptance